Portugal Golden Visa: Funds vs Cultural Donation — Comparing the Two Routes

 It is less suited for investors who want the simplest possible process with the fewest moving parts, or who would find the ongoing fee structure and reporting requirements (especially for US citizens) burdensome relative to the amount at stake.

-The cultural donation route is better for investors who prioritise simplicity, lower upfront cost, and certainty of process — and who are comfortable with the €250,000 being permanently non-recoverable.
+The cultural donation route may fit investors who prioritise simplicity, lower upfront cost, and certainty of process — and who are comfortable with the €250,000 being permanently non-recoverable.

 - You want the lowest possible cash outlay to obtain the Golden Visa